A Machine Learning Benchmarking Framework for Lipid Nanoparticle Transfection Efficiency Prediction: Results

 \subsection{Error Distribution and Ranking-Based Evaluation of Regression Models}

-To further assess model performance, we analyzed the distribution of relative errors and evaluated \method{} models based on ranking accuracy.
-These analyses provide complementary insights into the reliability of LNP transfection prediction beyond standard regression metrics.
+The proposed framework provides complementary insights into the reliability of LNP transfection prediction beyond standard regression metrics by enabling additional benchmarking through analysis of relative error distributions and ranking accuracy.

-The relative error histograms provide valuable insights into the stability and robustness of model predictions, complementing regression metrics such as RMSE and $\text{R}^2$ presented in Table \ref{tab:model_comparison}.
-It is important to note that relative error distributions do not always align directly with standard regression metrics and can reveal additional nuances related to model uncertainty.
 Relative error is defined as the absolute difference between the predicted and true transfection efficiency, normalized by the true value.
-Lower relative error values indicate higher predictive accuracy.
-In terms of error distribution, narrower and more concentrated distributions reflect greater reliability and reduced variability in predictions, whereas broader distributions suggest increased uncertainty and diminished predictive consistency.
+Importantly, relative error distributions do not always correlate directly with traditional regression metrics and can reveal additional nuances related to model uncertainty.
+Narrower and more concentrated distributions indicate greater reliability and reduced variability in predictions, whereas broader distributions suggest increased uncertainty and diminished predictive consistency.

-Figure \ref{fig:errors} presents the relative error distributions for all models, evaluated on the test set under random splitting.
-Our results indicate that MLP not only consistently achieves the highest accuracy across regression analyses (as shown in Table \ref{tab:model_comparison}) but also exhibits a more concentrated error distribution, suggesting stable performance with fewer extreme mispredictions.
-Despite higher regression error, KPGT maintains a relative error distribution comparable to MLP, indicating robustness and reduced variability in predictions.
-Chemprop shows a slightly wider relative error distribution, which, combined with its higher regression error, makes it inferior to MLP and KPGT but still superior to other models.
+Figure~\ref{fig:errors} shows the relative error distributions for all models evaluated on the test set under random splitting of the curated transfection dataset.
+As seen, MLP and KPGT exhibit similarly narrow and concentrated distributions, indicating stable performance with fewer extreme mispredictions—even though MLP outperforms KPGT in standard regression metrics.
+In contrast, transformer-based models and traditional ML models (SVR, RF, kNN), while achieving comparable RMSE and $\text{R}^2$ values to KPGT (Table~\ref{tab:model_comparison}), display broader distribution tails, reflecting greater variability in their predictions.
+This highlights the importance of assessing model performance from multiple perspectives, as error distributions can substantially influence the interpretation of predictive reliability.

-In contrast, transformer-based and traditional ML models (SVR, RF, kNN) display broader tails in their error distributions, reflecting greater variability in predictions.
-Among all models, AGILE exhibits the widest relative error distribution, further reinforcing its poor predictive performance and lack of reliability in transfection efficiency estimation.
-These discrepancies underscore the importance of evaluating models using multiple criteria.
+Among all models, AGILE exhibits the widest relative error distribution, further reinforcing its poor predictive performance and lack of reliability in estimating transfection efficiency.
+Together, these discrepancies underscore the necessity of benchmarking and evaluating models using multiple complementary criteria to gain a comprehensive understanding of model robustness and suitability for downstream discovery applications.